Rithish-2914/myzenvra/VERCEL_DEPLOY_NOW.md

 - ✅ CORS headers configured
 - ✅ Environment variable structure

+## 🎯 IMPORTANT: Consolidated API Structure

+Your API has been consolidated from 17 individual serverless functions into **1 Express-based function** to work within Vercel's Hobby plan (12 function limit).

+**What Changed:**
+- ✅ All API routes now handled by `/api/index.ts`
+- ✅ Uses your existing Express server from `server/routes.ts`
+- ✅ Same endpoints, same functionality, just 1 function instead of 17
+- ✅ No code changes needed on frontend

 ## 📝 Step 1: Prepare Environment Variables

 You'll need to add these environment variables in Vercel.
 Get them from your Supabase and Firebase dashboards.